 An orthodontic emergency is rare, but when they occur our orthodontists are here to provide you emergency service.
-As a general rule, you should call your orthodontist's office when you experience severe pain or have a painful appliance problem.
+As a general rule, you should call your orthodontist's office or the emergency room when you experience severe pain or have a painful appliance problem.

-In some cases, you may be able to solve many problems yourself until you can get to our office.
-Here are some ways to identify an issue with your dental appliances;
+In some cases, you may be able to manage the emergency yourself until you can get to our office.
+Here are some ways to identify an issue with your dental appliances:

 - When you get your braces on, you may feel general soreness in your mouth, and teeth may be tender to biting pressures for three to five days.

 - This can be relieved by rinsing your mouth with a warm salt-water mouthwash.
 Dissolve one teaspoonful of salt in eight ounces of warm water, and rinse your mouth vigorously.